kevinlimk/FoursquareTokyo/README.md

 # FoursquareTokyo

-Predicting Foursquare check-ins of Tokyo users using supervised learning.
-Completed as a capstone project in fulfillment of the requirements for the Springboard Data Science Career Track program.
+Predicting Foursquare check-ins of Tokyo users by using a stacked ensemble of machine learning algorithms.
+The first layer distinguishes among Train Station, Subway, and all other venue categories.
+The second layer further distinguishes the other venue categories into 245 categories.